 From this age onwards the wool is usable, and I find that the rabbits during their normal territorial squabbles will either chew off each others wool, or matt it during dominance arguments, especially the males.
 This is also the stage at which I decide who I will breed with, and who will go into the wooler section of the rabbitry.
 I still feel that each rabbit needs its own territorial space or “hole”, which the individual caging gives them.
 The males may go walk-about if given the chance, but females are real home bodies, and seem to enjoy their own territory.

 The only time I ever find a female out of her cage is when she is wishing to breed – however this presence of a willing female on the floor can lead to a mass exodus of males all chasing her.
-By the time you have caught them all, cleaned up the bites, unmatted the tangles and removed the knots, you know why you house them individually in all wire cages!!
+By the time you have caught them all, cleaned up the bites, unmatted the tangles and removed the knots, you know why you house them individually!!

 Deal with ammonia build up by sprinkling agricultural lime under your cages, it will neutralise the urine.

 Feeding of Angora

 Feeding of the Angora is another area that has changed.
 Whilst water is always on tap, and good quality hay must always be available, it has been found that the supply of wool is very closely bound to the quality of the feed.
 In fact, aside from genetic traits, feeding has the single highest effect on production A feed too low in protein will lead to poorer wool production.
 The production of wool, like the production of meat is based on protein availability.